eth0izzle/NLog.Slack/README.md

         config.LoggingRules.Add(slackTargetRules);

         LogManager.Configuration = config;

-        // Good to go!
     }
 }
 ```

-3. Check out your sexy logs!
+And your good to go!

 ### Configuration Options